joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-errors/error-handling-in-actionscript-3.0.md

 <div>

-As long as your application doesn’t encounter a problematic condition, it can still run successfully if you don’t build error-handling logic into your code.
+As long as your application doesn't encounter a problematic condition, it can still run successfully if you don't build error-handling logic into your code.
-However, if you don’t actively handle errors and your application does encounter a problem, your users will never know why your application fails when it does.
+However, if you don't actively handle errors and your application does encounter a problem, your users will never know why your application fails when it does.

 There are different ways you can approach error handling in your application.